-Like taking off the last training wheel, the new gestures may require a bit of practice and muscle memory to nail down.
-We’re here to break down all the latest changes so you’re able to swipe, drag, and navigate swiftly through your Android device in no time.
+Like taking off the last training wheel, using gestures may require a bit of practice and muscle memory to nail down.
+We’re here to break down all the changes so you’re able to swipe, drag, and navigate swiftly through your Android device in no time.

 How to turn on gesture navigation